The Lunar Infrastructure Industry Is Taking Shape

 Landing systems, cargo handling, lunar mobility, equipment transfer, and logistics chains connecting Earth and the Moon.

-NASA Artemis II and the Return to the Moon
+NASA Artemis and the Return to the Moon

-NASA Artemis II is a major milestone in the return of astronauts to deep space and a major keyword opportunity for lunar infrastructure, moon construction, lunar base systems, Orion spacecraft operations, and future Moon development.
-Artemis II is NASA’s first crewed lunar mission in more than 50 years and helps build the momentum for future lunar surface systems and long-term infrastructure planning.
+NASA Artemis missions are major milestones in the return of astronauts to deep space and a major keyword opportunity for lunar infrastructure, moon construction, lunar base systems, Orion spacecraft operations, and future Moon development.
+Artemis helps build momentum for future lunar surface systems and long-term infrastructure planning.

 Why It Matters